 Are there any special instructions?

-The 3-4 week transition period for a working cat is very important and adopters must be willing to follow the instructions to ensure the best chance of the cats living a healthy and successful life as an outdoor cat.
-You can read our PHS Employ a Cat Instructions here.
-Cat employees do require continued basic care, feeding, flea control and veterinary checkups.
+The 3 to 4 week transition period for a working cat is very important and adopters must be willing to follow the transition and care instructions to ensure the best chance of the cats living a healthy and successful life as an outdoor cat.
+Cat employees require continued basic care, feeding, flea control and veterinary checkups.

 Are you ready to take a couple of new feline employees?
 Please fill out this survey and we will respond within the next 72 hours to schedule an appointment to pick up your new employee.
-We are happy to loan you crates and carriers you may need for the transitional period but we recommend you gather some supplies.
+We are happy to loan you crates and carriers you may need for the transitional period, but we recommend you gather some supplies.
 We recommend leather gardening gloves, cat food (wet and dry), clumping litter, a litterbox scooper, two litterboxes, two sets of bowls for food and water.
-Thank you for your interest in the Employ-a-cat program!

-By undertaking this commitment you are saving the life of a cat that cannot be adopted to live in a regular home.
-Your adoption also alleviates pressure on crowded animal shelters.
+By undertaking this commitment, you are saving the life of a cat that cannot be adopted to live in a regular home.